 Robert Walters – Physiotherapist

 Graduating from Manchester Metropolitan University as a qualified Physiotherapist (BSc Hons) in 2010, Robert is registered with the Chartered Society of Physiotherapy and Health and Care Professions Council.
 He is also a member of the Association of Chartered Physiotherapists in Occupational Health and Ergonomics.

 Robert started his career in the NHS working in hospitals and community clinics in Southport, Ormskirk, Warrington and Manchester.
-During which time he has gained valuable experience working with consultants and physiotherapists in Musculoskeletal, Orthopedic, Neurological and Respiratory care.
+During this time he gained valuable experience working with consultants and physiotherapists in Musculoskeletal, Orthopedic, Neurological and Respiratory care.

 In addition, Robert has also worked for independent physiotherapy clinics in Hazel Grove and Cheadle Hulme.
-More recently, he has worked for Connect Health within the field of occupational health helping large and small businesses keep their workforce fit.
+He has also previously worked for Connect Health within the field of occupational health helping large and small businesses keep their workforce fit.
 This experience combined with postgraduate training at masters level in rehabilitation, pain management, sports injuries and occupational health has allowed him to develop advanced physiotherapy skills.
 He now specialises in musculoskeletal and occupational health physiotherapy and is trained to assess and treat a variety of joint, bone, ligament, tendon, muscle and nerve problems.

 Examples of these include arthritis, spinal disc prolapse, rotator cuff injury, tennis elbow, carpal tunnel syndrome, trigger finger, hip bursitis, runners knee, ACL injury, total knee replacements, hip bursitis, hamstring and calf strains, achilles tendonitis and plantar fasciitis.
 He is also trained to help manage sickness absence and facilitate a safe return to work.